Tate Liverpool Youth Rehabilitation

-Our innovative arts and family enrichment programmes support children to develop positive relationships, strengthening bonds with family, friends and significant others.
+Our innovative arts and family enrichment programmes support young offenders to develop positive relationships, strengthening bonds with family, friends and significant others.
 They help them to grow in self-knowledge and self-confidence, improve interpersonal skills and support inclusivity and wellbeing.
 Importantly, they provide a positive and enjoyable learning experience that can help engage children with education.

 Since 2017, Novus has been collaborating with Tate Liverpool as part of their family learning programme.
 The Tate learning programmes encompass events and activities that reflect the diversity of the communities we live in, and give us the opportunity to explore the role that art plays in society, and what positive contribution it can make.

-Working in partnership with Tate Liverpool we are using art to bring creativity to our curriculum, providing opportunities for children to experiment, create and innovate through art and ideas.
+Working in partnership with Tate Liverpool we are using art to bring creativity to our youth curriculum, providing opportunities for children to experiment, create and innovate through art and ideas.
 We are engaging children who may not previously have taken part in the arts and supporting them to learn about themselves and others through art.

 Together with Tate Liverpool we are co-creating projects that invite our children to respond to a creative challenge using Tate collection displays and exhibitions for inspiration.
 They are developing skills and experience in the arts, as well as opportunities for pathways into creative careers.